ethanolivertroy/github-security-audit/README.md

 ```

 The script will create an output directory with all collected data and a comprehensive compliance report.

+## Manual Evaluation Guide

+In addition to the automated audit script, this repository includes a detailed [GitHub FedRAMP and NIST Compliance Evaluation Guide](./github_evaluation_guide.md) for manually assessing GitHub implementations.
+The guide:

+- Provides step-by-step instructions for hands-on evaluation
+- Includes both GitHub UI navigation and API commands for verification
+- Features detailed checklists for each security control
+- Covers all aspects of the NIST 800-53 and 800-161 requirements
+- Includes specific guidance for supply chain security (NIST 800-161r1-upd1)
+- Maps controls to Executive Order 14028 requirements
+- Addresses Zero Trust Architecture principles

+Use the evaluation guide alongside the automated script for a comprehensive compliance assessment.

 ### Finding Your GitHub Organization Name